-Grappa, what does one think of when this word is uttered?
-Simply put it is a grape-based spirit, made via a painstaking process from pomace (the residue of grapes after they are pressed for wine) and commonly amalgamated with fruits, berries or honey to create different tastes hovering between 40 and 60 percent alcohol.
+What is Grappa?
+What does one think of when this word is uttered?
+Simply put it is a grape-based spirit drink, made via a painstaking process from pomace (the residue of grapes after they are pressed for wine) and commonly amalgamated with fruits, berries or honey to create different tastes hovering between 40 and 60 percent alcohol.

 The name also conjures its birthplace: Bassano del Grappa, a bustling town nestled in the Venetian Alps and one of the most overlooked and underestimated locations in a region that already boasts two of the biggest tourist magnets in the country (if not the world), Venice and Verona.

 This is often the case in Italy, a country in which every single city, if not town or village can vaunt a unique and rich heritage, be it through its cultural, artistic or culinary contributions.